-Italy leads Europe reopening borders as virus strikes LatAm
+Italy leads Europe reopening borders as virus strikes Latam

 JOAQUIN SARMIENTO, AFP

-Australia has become the latest country to warn of the fallout, saying it would head for its first recession in nearly three decades after the economy shrank in the January-March quarter.
+Australia has become the latest country to warn of the, saying it would head for its first recession in nearly three decades after the economy shrank in the January-March quarter.

 And the World Bank warned this week the world faces "staggeringly large" losses because of the pandemic, with recovery efforts expected to be hampered by a shortage of resources.